New Zealand American Association of San Francisco

 C'mon Baby Light My Fire

-The fire is set on top of the rocks
+The fire is set on top of the rocks to heat

-Time to start peeling and preparing
+them up.
+Time to start peeling and

-the vegetables and the meat
+preparing the vegetables and the meat.

 Step Two - 12 Noon